True there are a gazillion blogs out there, so why join the fray?

 - I’m not a fan of heated debate, know many who live for that challenge, but – hey this is my blog, anyone needing that style discourse may create their own.
 Religion and Politics are off topic here and will be deleted.

 - I appreciate that everyone’s first accountability is to support themselves and their families, so this also falls in the “not that there’s anything wrong with that” category but I hate ads.
 It’s getting harder and harder with some sites to navigate the ads and find the post you’d hoped to read.
 I have ventured into being an affiliate, so there will be links to items I really do use and buy.
 I will generally not link folks to blogs that are heavily laden with ads.
 I will delete comments that are more an ad than a comment on the post.
 However, those who comment may link back to their own site/blog where they sell.
 Some years I pay WordPress to have an ad free blog and some I don’t.
 If their ads ever seem “in your face” -please take a screen shot and send it to me and I’ll reconsider if I haven’t opted for ad free that season.

 - My other pet peeves are sites where music automatically begins blaring (lap kitties who are not declawed can damage one when startled by this).
 Besides, I’ve generally got my own music playing; a blog or web adding to it becomes headachy noise.
 I’m astounded by how many small businesses clutter their space with animations, auto play videos and music.
 As soon as I identify the culprit window – it’s closed.
 I must already know a site has something I strongly desire if I’m going to get past any of those 3.
 If you are a fan of those, so be it.
 But, my blog/my links are a reflection of me and my tastes, so I won’t link to these on my blogrolls/favorite links.

-- Although I don’t follow all of the 25 hints myself and I think her own sidebar is very cluttered contrary to her own advice, I’ll provide this ‘tips for a usable blog’ link.
-I am one of those on limited bandwidth.
+- I am one of those on limited bandwidth.
 I love my home in the mountains, but cable is not available here and the satellite connection leaves much to be desired.
 Music, ads, videos – chew up my available allotment of bits and bytes – not a good thing.

 This blog is set to a haven – a protected safe space to share projects, creative ideas and interests.
 Where a post involves craft, I intend it to be more of a photo essay where you can scan the pictures to glean ideas and information.
 I’ve been insanely busy lately, so the initial postings will all be rather simple projects.
 That may evolve.